 This color is spectacular in person and look at the grain appearing through.
 Together they both complement like it was meant to be.

 With these test boards I applied the colors the same as the red and green examples.

 The white was from Behr and the application was smooth and simple.
-The brown was Waverly chalk paint and it really defined detail to absolute perfection.
+The brown was Waverly chalk paint and it really brought out the wood.

-I really like the white; I’m looking forward to creating a future project using this technique.
-Staining with paint will be a new staple for many future projects so stay tuned for more.
+I really like the white and it’s given me some neat ideas for a future project.
+Staining with paint will be a new staple for future ideas so stay tuned for more.